EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 Let's start with the build method as that one's easier.

-Now that we've identified the unit that we will test, we need to come up with test cases that exercize it in various ways.
+Now that we've identified the unit that we will test, we need to come up with test cases that exercise it in various ways.
 Looking at `build`'s code, line by line, I can come up with a few interesting test cases.
 Here's my thought process:

 The first thing that I notice is that the method takes two parameters, city and state, and does this with them: